 Research and Teaching Areas

-Race; Law & Biomedical Ethics; Race and the Law; Drug Regulation; Health Law; Legislation & Regulation
+Race; Law & Biomedical Ethics; Law & Identity Formation; Drug Regulation; Health Law; Legislation & Regulation, Law & Inequality

-Associate Professor Kimani Paul-Emile teaches and researches in the areas of law & biomedical ethics, health law, drug policy, and legislation & regulation.
+Kimani Paul-Emile is an associate professor of law and faculty co-director of the Fordham Law School Stein Center for Law & Ethics.
 In 2011, she was awarded a Public Health Law Research grant from the Robert Wood Johnson Foundation, the nation’s leading philanthropy on health and health care.
-In 2013, Dr. Paul-Emile was selected by the Greenwall Foundation to receive a Faculty Scholar Award in Bioethics for 2013-2016: a career development award intended to enable outstanding junior faculty members to carry out original research to help resolve important policy and clinical dilemmas at the intersection of ethics and the life sciences.
+In 2013, Dr. Paul-Emile was selected by the Greenwall Foundation to receive a Faculty Scholar Award in Bioethics for 2013-2016: an award intended to enable outstanding junior faculty members to carry out original research to help resolve important policy and clinical dilemmas at the intersection of ethics and the life sciences.